nsencowi/fm-gh-bedrock-generator_rotating_text/README.md

 When you have copied the file to the folder, right click on the file and select Properties.
 Make sure you have Administrator Rights and if needed check the box "Enable".

+# 4 Run the script
+To run the script:

+1) enter the project number

+2) paste API token from from the Field Manager API website app.fieldmanager.io/developer

 # 4 Licence
 Licensed under the MIT license.